elgw/sfft3/README.md

 SFFT3 uses the 1D FFT routines from [fftw3](https://www.fftw.org/) to
 build a semi-inplace 3D FFT.
-For that purpose per-thread workspace buffers are used which, at most the size of the largest plane each.
+For that purpose per-thread workspace buffers are used, at most the size of the largest plane each.
 The 3D routines in FFTW3 use less memory, hence timings are not directly comparable/fair.

 It was a fun exercise to write this and I learned/confirmed a lot
 Including: